scottyschup/ruby-curriculum/projects/minesweeper.md

 system.
 Perhaps they should prefix their choice with either "r" for reveal or "f" for flag.

+### Code Review

+After you have your UI working, request a code review from your TA.
+Take notes and refactor before moving on.

 ### Saving

-After you have your UI working, you should add save/load functionality.
+OK, it's time to add save/load functionality.
 You should be able to save/load your minesweeper game to/from a file.

-As a bonus, you may also wish to track the time it takes for the user to solve the game, keeping track of the ten best times.
+As a bonus, you may also wish to track the time it takes for the user to solve the game.
+Perhaps keeping track of the ten best times in a leaderboard.
 You may want to keep separate lists for the different sizes.

 [minesweeper-wiki]: http://en.wikipedia.org/wiki/Minesweeper_(Windows)